F.A.Q.

 What size photos can be currently digitized?

-Is there a minimum number of photos/slides/negatives for service order placement?
+Is there a minimum number of photos for service order placement?

 More detail information and an infographic will be added soon!
 Please feel free to use the form on the Contact Page if you have more questions.
 Here are the basic rates and minimums are as follows:

-• Photo media digitization by itself - 20 plus items per order
+• Photo Scans by themselves - 20 plus photos minimum per order

-• Photo media digitization ordered with VHS digitization - no minimum per order
+• Photo Scans ordered with Video Transfer Service - no minimum number of photos per order

 In what file format are the digitized images saved?